JGPorteous/eiab/README.md

 ## Configuring the software

-There are several aspect that need to be configured and each are easily done via the menu options.

-Once you have installed the software...
+After you have installed EIAB, the dependencies and installed SvxLink, you are ready to customize your system.

-### Compiling SvxLink
-add content